-Tel: +44 (0) 1284 810 887 WhatsApp: +44 (0) 7955 005 529 https://www.hygiene4less.co.uk/
+Tel: 44 (0) 1284 810 887 www.maclingroup.co.uk

-- d.
-Concentration Depending on task, a chlorine concentration of 50 to 200 parts per million (ppm) is recommended to disinfect food contact surfaces including utensils, equipment, and work surfaces.
+- c.
+Water Temperature.
+Generally, chlorine antimicrobial activity increases with warmer temperatures.
+Warm (not hot) water also speeds up Prosan tablet dissolution time.
+However, at very high water temperatures, chlorine compounds may release chlorine gas which will reduce efficacy but at the low concentration of use, highly unlikely to prove toxic. - d.
+Concentration.
+Depending on task, a chlorine concentration of 50 to 200 parts per million (ppm) is recommended to disinfect food contact surfaces including utensils, equipment, and work surfaces.
 One Prosan Chlorine Tablet gives 200ppm available chlorine per litre of water in 5 Litres. - e.
-Contact time Solution strength and contact time are directly related.
+Contact time.
+Solution strength and contact time are directly related.
 Generally, the higher the solution strength, the less the contact time required to achieve disinfection.
 The bactericidal activity increases with longer exposure time.
 If the chlorine solution you are using does not exceed 200 ppm, no rinsing of the surface is required.
 If using a solution stronger than 200 ppm, rinse the surface with clean water after a few minutes of application.
 Do not let the chlorine solution stay in contact with equipment for more than 30 minutes.
-Prosan is non-corrosive to 315 Stainless Steel even after prolonged contact at high concentrations.
+Prosan is non corrosive to 315 Stainless Steel even after prolonged contact at high concentrations.